imperfectlink/KeyboardRenderKit/docs/source/board_custom.rst

 |

 Hold Shift and click on the board's case to add it to the selection.
+Then align the plane using Object > Transform > Align Objects and enable X and Y axes by shift clicking both X and Y in the dialogue.

+|

+Now repeat the Align Objects, this time with Align Mode set to Negative Sides and the Z axis selected.

+|